rjain9/CompleteDevOpsPipeline/README.md

 * Istanbul-middleware is used to calculate the coverage for the test file.
 * 28 test cases were written, each covering different cases.

-#### Coverage:
-The Branch coverage obtained is about 75%.
+**Coverage:** The Branch coverage obtained is about 75%.
 That is for all the files in routes directory.

-#### Issues
-We were not able to write test case covering the upload file.
+**Issues:** We were not able to write test case covering the upload file.
 Also some branches in study.js were difficult to cover.

 ## Individual Contribution:
 **Omkar Acharya (oachary):**